-Seaworthy is locally sourced seafood restaurant housed in a Creole cottage.
+Seaworthy is a locally sourced seafood restaurant housed in a Creole cottage.
 The overall vibe is awesome.
-There’s an oyster bar on the first floor, and cozy seating on the second.
+There’s an oyster bar on the first floor and cozy seating on the second.
 I recommend getting some oysters and sharing plates.
 My recs are the shrimp cocktail, blue crab and the burger.

 Le Petite Grocery

 Le Petite Grocery is a lovely restaurant that serves traditional Louisiana cuisine.
 Located on lively Magazine Street, this is a great opportunity to experience the trolley.
 Everything here is drool-worthy.
 I recommend getting the ricotta dumplings, and the shrimp and grits.